Not Cleared Direct

 Risk

-DEN190034 is an FDA 510(k) submission for the Control-IQ Technology.
-This device is classified as a Interoperable Automated Glycemic Controller (Class II - Special Controls, product code QJI).
+DEN190034 is an FDA 510(k) submission (not cleared) for the Control-IQ Technology.
+Classified as Interoperable Automated Glycemic Controller (product code QJI), Class II - Special Controls.

 Submitted by Tandem Diabetes Care, Inc. (San Diego, US).
-The FDA issued a Not Cleared (DENG) decision on December 13, 2019.
+The FDA issued a Not Cleared (DENG) decision on December 13, 2019 after a review of 151 days.

 Submission Details